basho/basho_docs/source/languages/en/riakcs/cookbooks/Rolling-Upgrades-For-Riak-CS.md

 	{cs_version, 10300 },
 	```

-Note that this value refers to your current Riak version and may differ for your installation.
+	This value will have changed from your previous installation.
+To avoid conflicts between nodes, change this value to its previous setting, as noted in step 2.
+This will restrict the Riak CS nodes to their previous version's capabilities until the rolling upgrade is fully complete.
+If your previous app.config had no value for `cs_version`, use a value of 0.

-6. Change cs_version to 0, like so:
+6. Change cs_version to its previous value, like so:

 	```
-	{cs_version, 0 },
+	{cs_version, <previous_value> },
 	```

 7. Restart the node.